kirbycope/void-world-java/README.md

 1. Select "Done"
 1. Select "Done"
 1. Select "Create New World"
-1. Save and quit after the world generates
-1. Open the save folder (in `%appdata%/.minecraft/saves`)
-1. Delete all .dat files _except_ `level.dat`
-1. Start the level
 1. Open the Game Menu and select "Open to LAN"
 1. Select "Allow Cheats: Off" so that it disaplays "ON"
 1. Quickly type `/gamemode creative`